Anduriz/World-Wide-Web-News/README.md

 ## Available Scripts

-In this project directory you have to run:
+To install all the dependencies you have to run:

 ### `npm install`

-To install all the dependencies.

 After installing the dependencies you will be able to run: